- We advise you to exercise normal security precautions in Malaysia overall.

 Avoid temporary 'black henna' tattoos as they often contain a dye which can cause serious skin reactions.
 For further information see the Australasian College of Dermatologists' website.

 Avian influenza: The World Health Organization (WHO) has confirmed human deaths from avian influenza in South-East Asia.
-Australians intending to travel to Malaysia should discuss the risk of avian influenza with their doctor as part of their routine pre-travel health checks.
+See our health page for further information on influenza.

 Where to get help